LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-\item[The left Green and Linke parties] only display very few instances classified as anti-solidarity and almost all of them are misclassifications where Green or Linke speakers cite anti-solidarity statements or parliamentary motions by other parties \ak{(see Example 25 ).} These samples are nonetheless interesting because they express a polarizing influence of the AfD entering parliament, leading left-wing parties to positioning themselves in contrast \parencite{Atzpodien2022}.
-Overall, Die Grünen initially emphasized compassionate solidarity, but later shifted to group-based appeals stressing integration and rights.
-In the 2024/25 campaign, their rhetoric focused strongly on exchange-based arguments about migrants' economic and societal contributions \citep{Gruene2025} (see Example 26).
-Similarly, Die Linke began with predominantly compassionate appeals, framing migration as a humanitarian duty, but later emphasized migration as integral to society and advanced a detailed pro-immigration agenda, thereby increasing group-based solidarity.
-In the 2024/25 campaign, they moved further toward empathic solidarity, criticizing stereotyping and positioning themselves against exclusionary discourses \citep{DieLinke2021, DieLinke2025} (see Example 27 ).
-A special case is the BSW, which split off from the Linke party in 2024, partially due to explicit anti-migration positions.
-However, our data set contains only very few samples from this party (38 statements), so we cannot provide a reliable quantitative analysis.
+\item[The left Green and Linke parties] only display very few instances classified as anti-solidarity.
+Overall, since 2021, Die Grünen moved from \emph{compassionate solidarity} to \emph{group-based} appeals, stressing integration and rights.
+In the 2024/25 campaign, and in the 2024/25 campaign strongly emphasized \emph{exchange-based} arguments about migrants' economic and social contributions \citep{Gruene2025} (see \exref{20240119-bt-20-148-01053} ).
+Die Linke likewise emphasized \emph{compassionate solidarity} but since 2021 started increasingly framing migration as integral to society, advancing a detailed pro-immigration agenda and strengthening \emph{group-based solidarity}.
+In 2024/25, the party continued to oppose stereotyping and position themselves against exclusionary discourses \citep{DieLinke2021, DieLinke2025} (see \exref{20250130-bt-20-210-02938} ).
+A special case is the BSW, which split from Linke party in 2024, partially due to explicit anti-migration positions.
+However, our data set contains only very few instances from this party (38 statements), so we cannot provide a reliable quantitative analysis.

 \end{description}